 Some contend that the dominant consideration with party joinder should be the freedom of claimants to decide what defendants to join in an action.
-They theorize that most plaintiffs' attorneys rationally want to join as many parties as possible, post at (slip op. at 11), Hazard, supra, 28 Rutgers L.J. at 21.
+They theorize that most plaintiffs' attorneys rationally want to join as many parties as possible, post at 457, 696 A.2d at 650, Hazard, supra, 28 Rutgers L.J. at 21.
 The reality, however, is that some attorneys have elected to conceal, Crispin, supra, 96 N.J.
-336, or withhold, Cogdell, supra, 116 N.J.
-7, claims against additional parties.
+336, 476 A.2d 250, or withhold, Cogdell, supra.
+116 N.J.
+7, 560 A.2d 1169, claims against additional parties.
 That practice reveals the limitations of party joinder under Rule 4:28.
 It also illustrates the need for a procedural device, such as Rule 4:30A, to protect parties, the courts and the public from excessive and costly litigation.
-See Gelber, supra, 147 N.J. at 565 (stating "the twin pillars of the entire controversy doctrine are fairness to the parties and fairness to the system of judicial administration"); Prevratil, supra, 145 N.J. at 197 (stating "one of the twin pillars of the entire controversy doctrine is fairness").
+See Gelber, supra, 147 N.J. at 565, 688 A.2d 448.1044 (stating "the twin pillars of the entire controversy doctrine are fairness to the parties and fairness to the system of judicial administration"); Prevratil, supra.
+145 N.J. at 197, 678 A.2d 243 (stating "one of the twin pillars of the entire controversy doctrine is fairness").
 In that limited context, when no lesser remedy would suffice, a court may resort to preclusion.
 So perceived, mandatory joinder should not be confused with mandatory preclusion.
-See Post at (slip op. at 10) (stating that the Court "adopted a preclusive mandatory party-joinder rule" in Cogdell).
+See Post at 457, 696 A.2d at 650 (stating that the Court "adopted a preclusive mandatory party-joinder rule" in Cogdell).

 Before precluding a second action, a court must determine whether the plaintiff in the earlier action was required to notify the court of the party alleging preclusion.
-See DiTrolio, supra, 142 N.J. at 271 ("the determinative consideration is whether distinct claims are aspects of the single larger controversy because they arise from interrelated facts.").
+See DiTrolio, supra.
+142 N.J. at 271, 662 A.2d 494 ("the determinative consideration is whether distinct claims are aspects of the single larger controversy because they arise from interrelated facts.").
 If notice was required, the court must discern whether the plaintiff complied with the requirements of the rules in the prior litigation.
 Although unnecessary, a formal motion under Rule 4:28 to join a party would suffice.
 The plaintiff need only notify the first trial court of the party now alleging preclusion.
 Failure to comply with those requirements need not lead to preclusion of the second action.
-Gelber, supra, 147 N.J. at 565 ("the court did not intend the violation of the notice requirements of Rule 4:5-1 should result in automatic orders for dismissal.").
+Gelber, supra, 147 N.J. at 565, 688 A.2d 1044 ("[T]]he court did not intend the violation of the notice requirements of Rule 4:5-1 should result in automatic orders for dismissal.").
 If a remedy other than preclusion will vindicate the cost or prejudice to other parties and the judicial system, the court should employ such a remedy.
 Cf. Abtrax Pharmaceuticals, Inc. v.
 Elkins-Sinn, Inc., 139 N.J.
-499, 514 (1995) ("Since dismissal with prejudice is the ultimate sanction, it will normally be ordered only when no lesser sanction will suffice to erase the prejudice suffered by the non-delinquent party").
+499, 514, 655 A.2d 1368 (1995) ("Since dismissal with prejudice is the ultimate sanction, it will normally be ordered only when no lesser sanction will suffice to erase the prejudice suffered by the non-delinquent party....").

 Our endeavor from the outset has been to temper efficiency with individual justice.
-So viewed, mandatory party joinder under the entire controversy doctrine works best in litigation arising from an identifiable event that may have multiple causes, such as an automobile accident or a product failure, or from a project based on an agreement or related agreements, such as the construction of a building.
+So viewed, mandatory party joinder under the entire controversy doctrine works best in litigation arising 449 from an identifiable event that may have multiple causes, such as an automobile accident or a product failure, or from a project based on an agreement or related agreements, such as the construction of a building.